 I personally feel that characters in games are a lot more important these days than they used to be.
-Some of the best games out there are character driven games with more and more of them becoming more like interactive films, where players like to connect with the hero/heroin of the game.
+Some of the best games out there are character-driven games with more and more of them becoming more like interactive films, where players like to connect with the hero/heroine of the game.

-Would this change my view on how I saw Mario?
+Would this change my feelings or my view on how I saw Mario?
 If Nintendo made him look like the image above in a sequel to Super Mario Galaxy 2, it’d be like playing through a horror game of ‘Super Mario..turn it off!
-Turn if off!!
+Turn it off!!

 Take ‘Devil May Cry’ for instance; a great game with a loyal fan base, but Dante is to get a new image in the new DMC title?
 Why?
 Surely everything was fine in the first few games, so why change him now?
 Capcom wanted to take him in a new and different direction apparently.
 Although he’s not changed a lot, it’s still sufficient enough to cause an upset.

-Over the years, of course characters have received some upgrades to move with the times and with the better graphics, and in most instances for the better.
+Over the years, of course, characters have received some upgrades to move with the times and with the better graphics, and in most instances for the better.
 Especially with 3D gaming just starting to take off.
-Look at how good Ratchet and Clank on the PS3 now look in glorious high definition!
-They’ve not been redesigned, only upgraded as surely a redesign of such well known characters would be a bad move.
+Look at how good Ratchet and Clank on the PS3 now look in the glorious high definition!
+They’ve not been redesigned, only upgraded as surely a redesign of such well-known characters would be a bad move.

-Maybe one day photo realistic characters are going to become a reality because of how fast technology is moving these days, but surely that would be a bad thing…wouldn’t it?
-I do like to play a game where I can jump in and loose myself for a few hours and know that it’s not reality.
+Maybe one-day photo-realistic characters are going to become a reality because of how fast technology is moving these days, but surely that would be a bad thing…wouldn’t it?
+I do like to play a game where I can jump in and lose myself for a few hours and know that it’s not reality.